Cantera/cantera-website/pages/science/reactions.rst

 Chebyshev Reaction Rate Expressions
 -----------------------------------

-Chebyshev rate expressions represents a phenomenological rate coefficient :math:`k(T,P)` in terms of a bivariate Chebyshev polynomial.
+Chebyshev rate expressions represent a phenomenological rate coefficient :math:`k(T,P)` in terms of a bivariate Chebyshev polynomial.
 The rate constant can be written as: